Sahid-m/Eventopia-fullstack/Readme.md

 Congratulations You've Successfully cloned this app!

 Now Make Changes and if you want add new features and make a Pull Request.

+## Features :

+1. View All Events and add to your calendar:
+2. Signup and Post your own events
+3. Edit and delete your events ( in development )
+4. Filter to events starting current date so you dont see old events